SinglePages/NeuralNetworks/Source/Sections/02-Ethics.m4.md

 - ensure the system **is** ethical.
 ]])

-Ethics should be easy, but it is hard because we all come to the table with our own value systems, opinions, motivations, and power.
+Being ethical sounds like it should be easy, however we all come to the table with our own value systems, opinions, motivations, and power.
 What would you do if you were directed to build something you knew to be unethical?
 How does your answer change if your choices are to build or to quit?

 ## Key Topics

 This is not going to be an exhaustive discussion on ethics in AI and NNs.
-Instead, I'll point you to the resources in the [Additional Material]($additional-material-1) section.
+Instead, I'll point you to the resources in the [Additional Material](#additional-material-1) section.
 The topics below are taken from [Ethics — fastbook](https://github.com/fastai/fastbook/blob/master/03_ethics.ipynb "fastbook/03_ethics.ipynb at master · fastai/fastbook").

 Topics to consider: